University Administrative Policies

 Whenever monies being deposited are transferred from one individual to another individual, the transfer of responsibility must be documented in writing.
 A locked bag, supplied by the Cashier Department, must be used to transport the deposit.
 The bag containing the deposit will be placed in a locked box at the main Cashier Department.
 The bag will be opened, counted, and receipted in the presence of two (2) cashiers.
 If the deposit matches or the discrepancy is within ten dollars ($10) of the departmental Money List, a deposit receipt will be returned in the locked bag to the initiating department.
 If the deposit is not within ten dollars ($10) of the Money List, a copy of the receipt and correcting documentation will be mailed to a department employee not responsible for monies or the preparation of the deposit.

 The Bursar's Office may advise departments that receive a large number of checks to prepare a separate deposit slip for the checks and place the items in a special locked bag.
 The Cashier Department sends the unopened bag directly to the bank for counting and receipting.
-The University Bookstore, Athletics, and Parking and Transportation Services have been authorized to have their deposits picked up by armored transport and taken directly to the bank.
+The University Bookstore, Athletics, and Parking and Transportation Services shall have their deposits picked up by armored transport and taken directly to the bank.

 Deposits with cash in excess of five hundred dollars ($500) must be transported by the Bursar's Department.
 The Bursar's Department will transport any deposit upon request, even if the deposit is less than five hundred dollars ($500).
 The employee from the Bursar's Department must present identification and sign for each locked bag.
 Contact the Supervisor at the Cashier Department at least twenty-four (24) hours in advance to schedule transport services.